aurovrata/post-my-contact-form-7/README.txt

 //$cf7_attr = ' cf7_2_post_id="-1"';
 //echo do_shortcode('[cf7-2-post key="user-fault" title="Faults" '.$cf7_attr.']');
 `
-= I made a mistake in my form mapping, how do I correct it once it is created? =

-as of v2.0.0 you can now quick-edit (inline edit) your form in the forms table listing and reset your form mapping to `draft` mode which will allow you to make changes.
-Unless you have a fair understanding of WordPress posts and meta-fields structures and how these are saved in the database, I highly recommend that you delete any existing posts that may have been saved from form submissions that used the previous mappings.
-Failing to do this without a proper understanding of the changes you are making to an existing mapping with previously saved post submissions could lead to difficult errors to debug and fix once you start creating post submissions that have a different mapping.
-Consider yourself warned!

-= I have enabled a save button on my form, but draft submissions are not being validated! =
+= 15.
+I have enabled a save button on my form, but draft submissions are not being validated! =

 This is the default functionality for saving draft submissions.
 This is especially useful for avery large forms which users may take several visits to your site to complete.
 Email notifications of draft submissions are also disabled.
 If you wish to override this, you may do with the filters `cf7_2_post_draft_skips_validation` & `cf7_2_post_draft_skips_mail` examples of which are given in the documentation *Filters & Actions* below.

-= How do I publish posts automatically on form submission ? =
+= 16.
+How do I publish posts automatically on form submission ? =

 The default behaviour is to save post to 'draft' status.
 If you wish to change this, you can use the filter 'cf7_2_post_status_{$post_type}' and return [a valid post status](https://codex.wordpress.org/Function_Reference/get_post_status#Return_Values).
 See the Filters & Hooks section of this documentation for more information.

-= How do I make custom posts publicly visible on the front-end ?=
+= 17.
+How do I make custom posts publicly visible on the front-end ?=

 the default configuration of the plugin mapped custom posts are only visible in the dashboard.
 This a security feature.
 If you want your posts to be visible on the front-end, then you need to change the registration attributes.
 See this [screenshot](https://ps.w.org/post-my-contact-form-7/assets/screenshot-7.png) for the posts settings you need to enable or disable for making your posts public as well as queryable on the front-end.

 If you have created a custom taxonomy for your post, you can include these into your main menu by enabling them in the Appearance->Menu [screen opttions](https://codex.wordpress.org/Dashboard_Screen#Screen_Options) dropdown of your Dashboard.

-= I mapped some fields to post meta-fields, why can't I see them in the dashboard? =
+= 18.
+I mapped some fields to post meta-fields, why can't I see them in the dashboard? =

 When you map your form fields to the custom post meta fields, you need to to ensure that these meta-fields are displayed in the post edit page of yoru dashboard using [meta-boxes](https://developer.wordpress.org/reference/functions/add_meta_box/).
 You can custom [create these meta-boxes](https://www.smashingmagazine.com/2011/10/create-custom-post-meta-boxes-wordpress/) in  your functions.php file or you can also use a plugin.
 However, without these meta-boxees you won't be able to see your field values when you edit your posts.

-= Why does my form page have no-cache metas ? =
+= 19.
+Why does my form page have no-cache metas ? =
 As of v3.0.0 the no-cache metas have been added by default to pages with embeded forms that are being mapped by this plugin.
 Note this does not affect pages with forms which are not mapped.
 This is done to ensure that forms with pre-loaded field values (saved draft forms or forms with pre-filled values) are not being cached by the browser and as a result load spurious values.

 If your form is not being saved by users and not being pre-filled, then you may decide to disable the no-cache metas with the following filter,